Sammy Baugh: Coaching career

-While playing for the Redskins, Baugh and teammate Wayne Millner were assistant coaches with The Catholic University of America's Cardinals, and went with them to the 1940 Sun Bowl.
+While playing for the Redskins, Baugh and teammate Wayne Millner were assistant coaches for the Catholic University Cardinals, and went with them to the 1940 Sun Bowl.
 Baugh left Washington, D.C. in 1952.
 He chose not to return for Redskins team functions, despite repeated organization invitations.
-After his playing career, he became head coach at Hardin–Simmons University where he compiled a 23–28 record between 1955 and 1959.
+After his playing career, he became head football coach for the Hardin–Simmons Cowboys, where he compiled a 23–28 record between 1955 and 1959.

-Baugh was the first coach of the New York Titans (which eventually became the New York Jets) of the American Football League in 1960 and 1961 compiling a record of 14–14.
-He was an assistant at the University of Tulsa in 1963 under head coach Glenn Dobbs.
+Baugh was the first coach of the New York Titans of the American Football League (AFL) in 1960 and 1961 compiling a record of 14–14.
+He was an assistant for the Tulsa Golden Hurricane in 1963 under head coach Glenn Dobbs.
 At Tulsa, he coached All-American quarterback Jerry Rhome.
-In 1964, Baugh coached the AFL's Houston Oilers and went 4–10.
+In 1964, Baugh coached the Houston Oilers and went 4–10.

 Acting

 Baugh also took up acting.
 In 1941, he made $6,400 for starring in a 12-week serial as a dark-haired Texas Ranger named Tom King.
 The serial, called King of the Texas Rangers, was released by Republic Studios.
 The episodes ran in theaters as Saturday matinees; it also starred Duncan Renaldo, later famous as TV's Cisco Kid.

 Robert Duvall patterned the role of Gus McCrae in the television series Lonesome Dove after Baugh, particularly his arm movements, after visiting him at his home in Texas in 1988.